BJDevelopes/esx-chameleonpaint/README.md

 - Mythic Prog_bar [https://github.com/HalCroves/mythic_progbar]
 - For the colors to work you must be in GameBuild 2545 or 2699

+## Please Note
+SQL file was only created for ESX with weight system, others using limit must modify it but it will work if done correctly

 ## Preview
 https://streamable.com/oes8d9